TERMS AND CONDITIONS

 13.2 This clause 13.2 and clauses 13.3, 13.4 and 13.5, below, shall apply to the supply of any Services (Other Services) other than Design and Development Services by the Supplier.
 The Contract shall commence on the date of signature by the Customer on the Order;

-13.3 the Monthly Subscription Commencement date for the Term of Subscription, begins on the first day of the User Acceptance Testing Period, also known as the BETA delivery date;13.4 the Monthly Subscription and license for the Software as a Service, and or Site shall continue for a period of two calendar years (Minimum Period) (subject to earlier termination under this clause 13). unless otherwise agreed in writing or detailed in the Order
+13.3 The Monthly Subscription Commencement date for the Term of Subscription, normally begins on the first day of the User Acceptance Testing Period, also known as the BETA delivery date, or as otherwise agreed in writing, or detailed in the Order;13.4 the Monthly Subscription and license for the Software as a Service, and or Site shall continue for a period of two calendar years (Minimum Period) (subject to earlier termination under this clause 13), unless otherwise agreed in writing or detailed in the Order;

 13.5.1 automatically renew on the terms set out in the Order, without any renewal notice required to be provided by the Supplier to the Customer, subject to any variation to the successive period (the Subscription Term Further Period) renewal charges, where communicated to the Customer in writing, in no less than 30 days before the end of the Minimum Period, or: